 Ferries to Skopelos

-You can take the ferry to Skopelos ports (to Skopelos Chora and Glossa) from a number of nearby ports (not from Athens though):
+You can take the ferry to Skopelos ports (to Skopelos Chora and Glossa) from several nearby ports (not from Athens though):

 • Volos port (324 km from Athens)